JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl.md

 </tldr>

-Kotlin UI DSL allows creating UI forms with input components bound to state objects.
-The forms are built by using a declarative Kotlin syntax.
-It shares similarities with [Jetpack Compose](https://developer.android.com/jetpack/compose) for Android and is intended to build UI forms or part of forms for, e.g. dialogs and settings pages.

-The Kotlin UI DSL is not intended to build general UIs, like tool windows controls that trigger some actions and do not contain any input components bound to state objects.
-For this purpose, use [custom Swing components](user_interface_components.md) from the IntelliJ Platform or the standard ones.

 > If you're targeting IntelliJ Platform 2021.3 and later only, please use [](kotlin_ui_dsl_version_2.md).
 >
 > **The version documented on this page is deprecated and will be removed in future platform releases.**